 \section{Conclusion and Future Steps}

-We have demonstrated that classical Dijkstra-based approaches can outperform state-of-the-art algorithms like MR for the unlimited transfer problem in public transit routing.
+We have demonstrated that classical Dijkstra-based approaches can outperform MR for the unlimited transfer problem in public transit routing.
 However, we identified a critical limitation: efficient TD-Dijkstra implementations rely on dominated connection filtering, which is invalid when stops have buffer times.

 The fundamental issue is that dominated connection filtering analyzes edges in isolation, without distinguishing between seated passengers (who may continue without waiting) and transferring passengers (who must respect buffer times).
 A connection that appears dominated on a single edge may be part of a longer trip where remaining seated provides a faster overall journey.